Gur Beck: Gresham Castle moat

 Just south of the village of Gresham are the remains of Gresham Castle, a moated fortified manor house that was once the property of the Paston family.
 The waters of the moat were once supplied from Gur beck which now has been re-directed and runs approximately 50 meters adjacent to the remains of the castle.

 Gresham Watermill

 Gresham Watermill was only a small mill and today all that remains is the mill house with the watercourse channel and a small part of the foundations lying to the west side of the mill house.
 The site later became known as Old Watermill Farm and is in Lower Gresham.
-In 1819 the mill was powering two pairs of French burr stones, which were used to ground local wheat to produce flour.
+In 1819 the mill was powering two pairs of French burr stones, which were used to grind local wheat to produce flour.